'Crisis point': Asian Americans face spike in hate crimes

-Category: World Hits: 1Hate crimes against Asian Americans rose by 150 percent last year as the Covid-19 pandemic gripped the USA, according to a new report.
+Category: World Hits: 2Hate crimes against Asian Americans rose by 150 percent last year as the Covid-19 pandemic gripped the USA, according to a new report.
 Some have blamed the rhetoric of former president Donald Trump, who repeatedly referred to the novel coronavirus as the "China virus", while lawmakers have warned that anti-Asian racism has reached a "crisis point".
 And in Oakland's Chinatown, citizens have taken matters into their own hands with volunteers patrolling the streets to protect residents and businesses.

 Read more https://www.france24.com/en/video/20210312-crisis-point-asian-americans-face-spike-in-hate-crimes